 Software Implementation is not like Candyland.
-Take a card, move a few spots.
-Take another card, move another few places.
+Take a card, and move a few spots.
+Then, take another card, and move another few places.
 Repeat until the game ends.

 Implementation is more like chess.
-It requires an active mind, an understanding of the pieces on the board, and the flexibility and grit to move around newly found constraints throughout the game.
+It requires an active mind, an understanding of the pieces on the board, an understanding of your opponent (change, in this case), and the flexibility and grit to move around newly found constraints throughout the game.
 Most importantly, to be good at it, you need to practice.
+Lots of practice.

-To be successful in implementation – you have to think of yourself as a chess player.
+To be successful in an implementation – you have to think of yourself as a chess player.
 You have to have a solid foundation and understanding of the elements.
 You have to have a solid plan from the start.
 But you also have to be creative.
 Willing to forge new paths.
-To accept new data and details – and react to them based on all of your experience.
+Accept new data and details – and react to them based on your experience.

 Candyland wants you to follow instructions.